serve

 Be sufficient;

-Be adequate, either in quality or quantity (synset 202675578)"A few words would answer"; "This car suits my purpose well"; "Will $100 do?"; "A `B' grade doesn't suffice to get me into medical school"; "Nothing else will serve"hyponym:- bridge over, keep going, tide over - suffice for a period between two points
+Be adequate, either in quality or quantity (synset 202675578)"A few words would answer"; "This car suits my purpose well"; "Will $100 do?"; "A `B' grade doesn't suffice to get me into medical school"; "Nothing else will serve"subtypes:- bridge over, keep going, tide over - suffice for a period between two points

 - go a long way - suffice or be adequate for a while or to a certain extent